rycus86/githooks/README.md

 # script should not be run in parallel on a server.
 git hooks config disable update
 ```

+Githooks updates in *bare* repositories will only update server hooks as described in the [install section](#install-on-the-server)

 ### Templates or global hooks